Daniel-Wittgenstein/inchiostro-dev/readme.md

 # Releasing a new version of Inchiostro

+Bump the version number inside "template-package.json"

+(The "template-package.json" is necessary so that Inkberry accepts this as a story template when it is loaded locally via "Load a Story Template".)

-Just manually zip up the folder contents (without the .gitignored files, of course) and release them.
+Then just manually zip up the folder contents (without the .gitignored files, of course) and release them.